Aakanksha Jain – PGT Biology – G D Goenka Public School , Indirapuram, Uttar Pradesh

 When I joined DLF Public School, 2 years back, I got a 99.8% result, which was the highest in that school.
 I joined the school mid-year.
 But despite that, I was the one who made sure that the average result was greater than 96%.
 The next year I came to know that none of the students were taking any extra tuition classes and yet our results were top notch that year as well.
 That achievement was very heart warming and fulfilling.

 Talking about lows, two years back I had a student who had an eye problem – she was partially blind.
 As a result, she was unable to attend classes.
-She was suffering from Glaucoma – an auto-immune disorder.
+She was suffering from Glaucoma along with an auto immune disorder.
 Seeing her that way was depressing for me at times.
 But, I started encouraging her.
 Then, in the disability quota, she scored 86 marks in Biology.
 That was not exactly my low.
 But, during that time, I did experience a lot of intense heartfelt emotions and I would say that she added yet another dimension into my teaching career.

 What made you happy and what things made you sad in your teaching career so far?